Organizational structure: Hierarchy-community phenotype model

 In the 21st century, even though most, if not all, organizations are not of a pure hierarchical structure, many managers are still blind to the existence of the flat community structure within their organizations.

-The business is no longer just a place where people come to work.
-For most of the employees, the firm confers on them that sense of belonging and identity –– the firm has become their "village", their community.
-The firm of the 21st century is not just a hierarchy which ensures maximum efficiency and profit; it is also the community where people belong to and grow together, where their affective and innovative needs are met.
+The business is not always just a place where people come to work.
+For some employees, the firm may confer on them a sense of belonging and identity –– the firm can become their "village", their community.
+The firm of the 21st century isn't restricted to being a hierarchy which strives for maximum efficiency and profit; it may also become a community where people feel they belong and can mutually grow, where their affective and innovative needs are met.

 Lim, Griffiths, and Sambrook (2010) developed the Hierarchy-Community Phenotype Model of Organizational Structure borrowing from the concept of Phenotype from genetics.
 "A phenotype refers to the observable characteristics of an organism.
 It results from the expression of an organism's genes and the influence of the environment.
 The expression of an organism's genes is usually determined by pairs of alleles.
 Alleles are different forms of a gene.
 In our model, each employee's formal, hierarchical participation and informal, community participation within the organization, as influenced by his or her environment, contributes to the overall observable characteristics (phenotype) of the organization.
 In other words, just as all the pair of alleles within the genetic material of an organism determines the physical characteristics of the organism, the combined expressions of all the employees' formal hierarchical and informal community participation within an organization give rise to the organizational structure.
 Due to the vast potentially different combination of the employees' formal hierarchical and informal community participation, each organization is therefore a unique phenotype along a spectrum between a pure hierarchy and a pure community (flat) organizational structure."

 "The Hierarchy-Community Phenotype Model of Organisational Structure views an organisation as having both a hierarchy and a community structure, both equally well established and occurring extensively throughout the organisation.
 On the practical level, it utilises the organizational chart to study the hierarchical structure which brings across individuals' roles and formal authority within their designated space at the workplace, and social network analysis to map out the community structure within the organisation, identifying individuals' informal influences which usually do not respect workplace boundaries and at many times extend beyond the workplace."